-Russia’s Micex (INDEXCF) Index headed for the biggest weekly drop this year as Europe’s debt crisis deepened and crude oil, the country’s main export earner, retreated on worse-than-expected U.S. economic data.
+Russia’s Micex (INDEXCF) Index had the biggest weekly drop in seven months as Europe’s debt crisis deepened and crude oil, the country’s main export earner, retreated on worse-than-expected U.S. economic data.

-The 30-stock Micex was little changed at 1,288.02 by 3:06 p.m. in Moscow, poised for a 6.9 percent loss in the week, the most since December.
-The gauge’s 3.5 percent drop yesterday took its decline from a March 14 high to more than 20 percent, breaching the threshold analysts say marks a so-called bear market.
-OAO Transneft fell 5.1 percent.
-OAO Raspadskaya, a coal producer, lost 17 percent this week.
-Preferred shares of OAO Surgutneftegas, the country’s fourth-largest oil producer, retreated 20 percent in the week.
+The 30-stock Micex fell 1.3 percent to 1,271.48 by the close in Moscow, posting an 8.3 percent loss in the week, the most since Sept.
+25. The gauge extended declines from a March 14 high yesterday, breaching the 20 percent threshold analysts say marks a bear market.
+OAO Raspadskaya, a coal producer, and preferred shares of OAO Surgutneftegas, the country’s fourth-largest oil producer, retreated 19 percent in the week.

-Oil was little changed in New York, headed for its third weekly decline.
-Moody’s Investors Service lowered debt ratings at 16 Spanish banks, while Fitch Ratings cut Greece’s credit rating on concern the country may not be able to sustain euro membership.
+Russia’s Urals crude slid 0.5 percent to $106.31 a barrel, a 3.5 percent weekly drop.
+Moody’s Investors Service lowered debt ratings at 16 Spanish banks, while Fitch Ratings cut Greece’s credit rating on concern the country may abandon the euro.
 The Federal Reserve Bank of Philadelphia’s general economic index slid to minus 5.8 in May, data showed yesterday.
 China’s home prices fell in a record number of cities in April.

 “The most complicated factor that continues to weigh down the Russian market is the threat of Greece exiting the European Union,” Victor Bark, who oversees $1 billion in assets as the head of asset management at Alfa Capital Partners Ltd., said by phone from Moscow.
 “Moody’s rating is adequately reflecting the situation in Spain.
 The market is oversold, the panic should stop, but there is still more room for a decline.”